Q: Is chiropractic safe?

 Q: What is that “cracking” noise heard during an adjustment?

 A: That noise is called a cavitation.
 It is simply the release of gasses that are dissolved in the synovial fluid that is in every joint.
 That fluid nourishes the joint and provides lubrication for it.
 When a joint is taken through its full range of normal motion, using a distractive force like a chiropractic adjustment, the joint surfaces separate from each other undergoing the process of cavitation.
 A negative pressure is created in the intra-articular fluid forming a gas bubble.
 The gas escapes occasionally, making a slight popping sound.
 A similar phenomenon occurs when a bottle of champagne is opened; the cork is removed and the gas escapes, making the infamous “pop.”
 The joint sound is not harmful.
 It is not even a sign that the adjustment has taken place, only that the joint has been taken through its full range of motion.
-In fact, Dr. Cyriacks primarily adjusts the upper cervical area consisting of the Atlas and Axis vertebrae, using a technique called the Palmer Specific HIO toggle recoil.
-This technique has no twisting or extension of the neck, nor any cavitation associated with it.
-He is proficient in a number of techniques that involve no “popping” or “cracking” at all.
+Dr. Cyriacks is proficient in a number of techniques that involve no “popping” or “cracking” at all.
 If the sound makes you a little queasy or you are uneasy about having your neck “cracked” just let the doctor know because you are not alone.
 Alternative methods for adjusting the spine can be discussed.

 Q: Do I HAVE to get “cracked?”

-A: No. As an upper cervical practitioner, Dr. Cyriacks uses Palmer Specific Upper Cervical Toggle Recoil to adjust the cervical spine.
+A: No. Dr. Cyriacks is proficient in Palmer Specific Upper Cervical Toggle Recoil to adjust the cervical spine.
 This adjustment is focused at the C1, C2 area of the upper neck just beneath the skull.
 The technique relies on speed, precise vectors, and a drop headpiece.
 There is no cracking of the neck at all with this form of adjustment.
 Because the brain stem passes through this delicate area of the spine every tissue, gland, organ, muscle and body function is affected by irritation at this area.
 When the subluxation is reduced and pressure is taken off of the brain stem everything becomes more connected to the source of true health and your body’s innate ability to be well.
+This leads to a greater life expression.
 The power that made the body heals the body.

-Occasionally there will be times when the spine below the Atlas and Axis need to be addressed, and a manipulation will often times result in a cavitation.
+When the spine below the Atlas and Axis needs to be addressed an adjustment will often times result in a cavitation.
 However, there are several effective ways to mobilize these fixations in your spine that do not involve being “cracked.”
 Discuss this concern with Dr. Cyriacks during your consultation and he will go over the alternative treatments for removing the Vertebral Subluxation, such as S.O.T. and Activator with you.

 Q: Is chiropractic safe for children?

 A: Yes.
 In fact due to the risks associated with current medical treatment it is very common for children to be adjusted.
-The treatments are very gentle and do not involve cracking or twisting of the child’s vulnerable neck.
+The treatments are very gentle.
 Notably, children usually respond very quickly to the correction and rarely need a lot of care.
 A primary cause of the vertebral subluxation in children is the birth process; a lot of pressure and rotary force is applied to the neck of the newborn as it passes through the birth canal, or exits the incision during a C-Section.
-This is when chiropractors believe that the first upper cervical subluxation occurs, reducing the child’s expression of life before she takes her first breath.
-It is Dr. Cyriacks’ professional opinion that all newborns should be checked for an upper cervical subluxation immediately after delivery.
+This is when chiropractors believe that the first subluxation occurs, reducing the child’s expression of life before she takes her first breath.
+It is Dr. Cyriacks’ professional opinion that all newborns should be checked for subluxation immediately after delivery.

 A December 2018 study in the Journal of Neurodevelopmental Disorders by Mark D. Shen links altered Cerebral Spinal Fluid circulation and flow to Autism as well as other neurodegenerative diseases. https://rdcu.be/bXjzv (cited article)